Britons seeking sun and sand return to Portugal as travel ban ends

 ($1 = 0.8223 euros)

-Additional reporting by Victoria Waldersee; Editing by Andrei Khalip, Ingrid Melander, Ed Osmond and Alison Williams
+Additional reporting by Victoria Waldersee; Editing by Andrei Khalip, Alison Williams and Ed Osmond

 Our Standards: The Thomson Reuters Trust Principles.